arminzou/system-design-knowledge-base/docs/System Design Fundamental.md

 #### Browser/Frontend App

-A **client-side application** running on the user's device that **provides the interface users interact** with directly in their browser.
+A **client-side application** (1) running on the user's device that **provides the interface users interact** with directly in their browser.
+{ .annotate }

+1. client-side application: A collection of static files (HTML, CSS, and JavaScript)

 !!! example "Examples"

-    - **Client-side application**: A collection of static files (HTML, CSS, and JavaScript)
-    - **Frameworks**: Web apps developed using frontend frameworks like React, Vue.js, Angular
+    - **Examples**: Web apps developed using frontend frameworks like React, Vue.js, Angular

 #### Backend App